2023 Most Popular Allied Health Professions Associate Degree Trade Schools in Wisconsin

 Top 10 Most Popular Allied Health Professions Associate Degree Schools

-Our analysis found Milwaukee Area Technical College to be the most popular school for allied health professions students who want to pursue a associate degree in Wisconsin.
-MATC is a fairly large public school located in the large city of Milwaukee.
+Our 2023 rankings named Milwaukee Area Technical College the most popular school in Wisconsin for allied health professions students working on their associate degree.
+MATC is a fairly large public school located in the city of Milwaukee.

 Of the 52 students majoring in allied health at MATC, 23% are male and 77% are female.